ggriffin/jruby-kafka/README.md

 ## About

-This gem is primarily used to wrap most of the [Kafka 0.8beta1 high level consumer] API into jruby.
+This gem is primarily used to wrap most of the [Kafka 0.7 high level consumer] API into jruby.
 The [Kafka Consumer Group Example] is pretty much ported to this library.

+Note: The following references are not entirely applicable to Kafka 0.7
 [Kafka 0.8beta1 high level consumer]: http://kafka.apache.org/documentation.html#highlevelconsumerapi
 [Kafka Consumer Group Example]: https://cwiki.apache.org/confluence/display/KAFKA/Consumer+Group+Example